freeletics/khonshu/docs/codegen/navigation.md

 # Navigation integration

-The codegen also simplifies the usage of the [MAD Navigation library](../navigation/get-started.md).
+The codegen also simplifies the usage of the [Khonshu Navigation library](../navigation/get-started.md).

 ## Basic usage